santhoshham/santhoshham/README.md

 # 💫 About Me:
 👋 Hello!
 I'm a passionate web developer with a strong foundation in the MERN stack (MongoDB, Express.js, React, Node.js).<br>
-🎓 I recently completed my B.Tech in Information Technology in April 2024.<br>
+🎓 I recently completed my B.Tech in Information Technology in Bannari Amman Institute Of Technology.<br>
 🚀 Currently expanding my skills in Express.js and React Hooks to build scalable and efficient web applications.<br>
 💡 I enjoy turning ideas into reality through clean, responsive, and user-focused interfaces.<br>
 🤝 Open to collaboration and always eager to learn from others in the developer community.